MicrosoftDocs/WSL/WSL/install-manual.md

 > If the download is taking a long time, turn off the progress bar by setting `$ProgressPreference = 'SilentlyContinue'`

 ### Download using curl
-Windows 10 Spring 2018 Update (or later) includes the popular [curl command-line utility](https://curl.haxx.se/) with which you can invoke web requests (i.e. HTTP GET, POST, PUT, etc. commands) from the command-line.
-You can use `curl.exe` to download the above distro's:
+Windows 10 Spring 2018 Update (or later) includes the popular [curl command-line utility](https://curl.haxx.se/) with which you can invoke web requests (i.e. HTTP GET, POST, PUT, etc. commands) from the command line.
+You can use `curl.exe` to download the above distros:

 ``` cmd
 curl.exe -L -o ubuntu-1604.appx https://aka.ms/wsl-ubuntu-1604